About Eddison Zvobgo - Pindula, Local Knowledge

 |+

 In 1976, Zvobgoleft the USA, joining [[Robert Mugabe]] and others in Mozambique to wage a war against Ian Smith's Rhodesian Front (RF) white minority government.
-It has been said that Zvobgo played a key role in Zanu in the conferences and diplomatic exchanges that led to independence.
+It has been said that Zvobgoplayed a key role in in the conferences and diplomatic exchanges that led to independence.

 |−